skafos/example-ml-apps/Keras/coreml/ios/README.md

 - head over the the [Dashboard](https://dashboard.skafos.ai) and login or create a free account.
-- create a new app integration called `WordModel-iOS-App` (or something similar).
+- create a new app integration called `PredictiveKeyboard` (or something similar).
 - create a new model called `WordModel`.

 Before playing with the iOS app, go through the model building section next!